 Dollar Tree also sells battery-operated lamp posts and trees.
 Also be sure to look in all of the aisles in the seasonal section.
 They usually have fake snow and other useful items for scenery as well.

 You have two options with the figures.
-The figures are oversize but only by about 25%.
-So you can use the Dollar Tree figures anyway.
+The figures are oversize but many people use them anyway.
 Or you can use actual HO scale figures intended for model trains.
 They are plentiful and not especially expensive.
 Get some figures suitable for the time period you wish to invoke, along with some vehicles, and you’ll be able to create a very inexpensive holiday village with the sense of nostalgia you seek and just enough whimsy.

 I have no idea whether Dollar Tree chose HO scale on purpose or if it was just a happy accident.
 But it’s good to know that HO scalers don’t have to feel left out when it comes to holiday villages.